 I am a nerd.
-I say this because I don't watch much TV.
-I find watching the news to be depressing.
+I Why? because I don't watch much TV.
+Watching the news the news is depressing.
 I do not enjoy waking up to reports of someone being murdered overnight or hearing about bombs exploding around the globe killing innocent people who were just going about their daily lives.
 And, the presidential hopefuls, well I won't even go there.
 The nightly network shows don't interest me either.

 I like classic television.
-Watching the television shows I grew up with makes feel better if I am stressed.
+Watching the television shows I grew up with makes feel better when I am stressed. out.
 Watching classic television is like visiting with old friends.

 I have slept with the television on every night since I have been here.
 If I wake up and hear Barney Miller, Newhart or Johnny Carson, I know I am not alone.
 Their\familiar voices bring me comfort.

-The shows may be a little corny, but they depict families talking at the dinner table not texting.
+Classic TVshows may be a little corny, but they depict families talking at the dinner table.
+The children are looking at their phones.
 From I Love Lucy to The Twilight Zone, Classic TV has something for everyone.
 Check it out.